Global Environmental Governance

 Relevance for sustainability: The vision about social, economic, and environmental sustainability underpins all topics, discussions, and assignments in the course.
-We look at sustainability as one of the milestones in the development of current ideas and ideologies about global environmental problems and their solutions.
-Some lectures and assignment may address sustainability as a distinct topic.
+We look at the concept of sustainability as one of the milestones in the development of current ideas and ideologies about global environmental problems and their solutions.
+Some lectures and assignments may address sustainability as a distinct topic.

 MSc Programme in Climate Change

 MSc Programme in Environmental Science

 MSc Programme in Forest and Nature Management

 MSc Programme in Nature Management